SWALLOWING DIFFICULTIES:

 What are the possible symptoms of eosinophilic oesophagitis?

-The main symptoms of EoE in adults are swallowing difficulties (dysphagia) and/or pain when swallowing (odynophagia).
+In adults, the main symptoms of EoE are difficulties swallowing solid foods (dysphagia), spontaneous pain behind the breastbone and, more rarely, real pain during swallowing (odynophagia).
 In addition, chest pain, heartburn and retching often occur.
 In the worst case scenario, EoE can even cause a large chunk of food, in particular a piece of meat, to get stuck in the oesophagus.
 The technical term for this is “food bolus obstruction” or “food bolus impaction.”
 If the piece of food (bolus) cannot be coughed up or regurgitated, a doctor needs to use an endoscope (a thin flexible tube with image transmission) to remove it from the oesophagus.

 In children, the symptoms are more complex.
 Here, EoE often manifests itself indirectly through loss of appetite or growth disorders (known as failure to thrive).
 As a result, diagnosis is often more difficult and may only be made a long time (sometimes several years) after symptoms first appear.
 Read more ...